Reading Time: 23 minutes

 1.1 In these Terms and Conditions, unless the context otherwise requires, the following expressions have the following meanings:

-“Acceptance” means the issuance of an instruction to proceed, order confirmation, or official purchase order in response to our written proposal (whether produced electronically or by other means), and specifically indicates agreement to these terms and conditions;
+“Acceptance” means the issuance of an instruction to proceed, order confirmation, or official purchase order in response to our written proposal (whether produced electronically or by other means), and such acceptance shall be deemed to specifically construe agreement to these terms and conditions;

-“Client” means the individual, firm or corporate body purchasing the services.
-Where an individual is entering into this Contract on behalf of a business, the individual confirms they have the authority to enter into this Contract on behalf of that business and the business will be the Client in the context of this Contract;
+“Client” means the individual, firm, corporate body, non-profit entity, or government purchasing the services.
+Where an individual is entering into this Contract on behalf of an organisation, the individual confirms they have the authority to enter into this Contract on behalf of that organisation and that the organisation will be the Client in the context of this Contract;

 “Consultancy” means the time devoted to the provision of our services, which by default is provided remotely via telephone and online platforms such as MS-Teams.
 Our Consultancy time is comprised of both active client engagement as well as ‘offline’ activities such as the development of bespoke documentation, auditing, and other client-focussed analysis;